scriptPilot/app-framework/DEVELOPMENT.md

 ## Script files

-- Should use *lib/cmd* to run scripts asynchronously
+- Should use *lib/cmd* to run scripts with callback on success
 - Should use *lib/alert* to show information about progress
 - Should abort script execution on error with `alert('Error: ...')` or `alert('Message ...', 'error')`
-- Create single steps with callback and arrange them
+- Should be splitted up in single steps, arranged with nested callbacks